 Darryl has been recommended as a nationwide leader in securities regulation enforcement by Chambers USA: America’s Leading Lawyers for Business, which commended him for “his diligence and tenacity.”
 He is also recommended by The Best Lawyers in America, The Legal 500 US, Benchmark Litigation, and Northern California Super Lawyers.

-Mr. Rains served as co-chair of the firm’s Securities Litigation, Enforcement, and White-Collar Criminal Defense practice group from 2003 to 2010.
+Darryl served as co-chair of the firm’s Securities Litigation, Securities Enforcement, and Investigations + White Collar Defense groups from 2003 to 2010.

-Mr. Rains contributes his time and resources to a number of community and religious service organizations.
-He has served since 2003 on the board of directors of the Law Foundation of Silicon Valley, a non-profit organization supporting public interest law projects throughout Silicon Valley, and was its president for the 2009-2010 term.
+Darryl contributes his time and resources to a number of community and religious service organizations.
+He has served since 2013 on the board of directors of the Law Foundation of Silicon Valley, a non-profit organization supporting public interest law projects throughout Silicon Valley, and was its president for the 2009-2010 term.